moliver28/research-handbook/content/handbook/entity/oxeye-israel.md

 The balance period is from January 1 - December 31st, and any unused PTO will be foreited if not used within the balance period.

-Team members with a 5 day working week are entitled to
+Team members with a 5 day working week are entitled to:
-    * 16 working days during their first five years of service
+- 16 working days during their first five years of service
-    * 18 working days from the sixth year
+- 18 working days from the sixth year
-    * 21 working days from their 7th year, and
+- 21 working days from their 7th year, and
-    * The eighth year onward one additional day per year of service up to a maximum of 28 working days.
+- The eighth year onward one additional day per year of service up to a maximum of 28 working days.

 Annual leave payment is calculated at the regular salary pay rate.